Cheap internet plans and providers 2025

 Spectrum – Low equipment costs

-- Spectrum is a cable internet provider in the Northeast, Midwest, South and West, in states such as North Carolina, New York, Wisconsin, Alabama and Kentucky
+- Spectrum is a cable provider available across the Northeast, Midwest, South and West

 - Wi-Fi equipment is free with its 1,000 Mbps plan